LKummer/break/doc/content/guide/getting-started.md

 ```

 ## Basic Example

+With everything up and running we can have a look at a quick example.

+### Defining Breakpoints

 Breakpoints are defined by a map which contains a key for each breakpoint.
 Each breakpoint is a map of `upper` and `lower` bounds.